 The Ultimate Guide to Storing Cheese

-There’s little we like more than a crumbly slice of Godminster Vintage Organic Cheddar or a liberal spread of Bath Soft Cheese.
+There’s little we like more than a crumbly slice of Black Cow Cheddar or a liberal spread of Torpenhow Organic Brie.
 And we know you’re the same.
-Our Artisan Cheese category is one of our most popular, and with good reason.
+Our Artisan Cheese selection is one of our most popular, and with good reason.
 When it comes to cheese, this green and pleasant land is producing some of the very ‘Best of British’.

 And because we’re fanatical about our cheese, we’re equally fanatical about keeping it at its best so we can enjoy it for as long as possible.
 So read on to discover our ultimate guide to storing cheese so you can keep your Barbury Hill selections in tip-top condition.